Skip navigation

 Figure 6: Mobile subscriptions by region and technology

 Note: All Middle East and North Africa figures include GCC countries.
-Currently, 6G subscriptions are not published on a regional level, but included in 5G figures in regions where 6G is expected to launch early.
+Currently, 6G subscriptions are not published on a regional level, but are included in 5G figures in regions where 6G is expected to launch early.

 Sub-Saharan Africa